-To make sure we don’t waste time developing designs that aren’t intuitive, I’ll create a clickable prototype using the hi-fidelity mockups with tools like InVision or Sketch Prototype.
-I test the clickable prototype with at least one internal employee or stakeholder to ensure the user test doesn’t have any issues itself and then try to test with at least 5 users to make sure the designs are intuitive to users.
+To make sure we don’t waste time developing designs that aren’t intuitive, I’ll create a clickable prototype using the hi-fidelity mockups.
+I test the clickable prototype with at least one internal employee or stakeholder to ensure the user test doesn’t have any issues itself and then try to test with at least 5 users to make sure we catch any major issues before moving to code.

 There’s nothing worse than launching a product to only find out something doesn’t quite work right.
 Testing with a clickable prototype should catch a lot of the more obvious issues, but since it isn’t the real thing, it isn’t possible to catch everything.
 I follow the same process for creating user tests that I did with clickable prototypes, but these tests are typically a bit more extensive since it’s easier to test an entire workflow with working code.